MaddyWikstrom/bobbytherabbit/SHOPIFY_ERROR_TROUBLESHOOTING.md

 3. Check the browser console for detailed error messages

 ### Step 2: Fix Domain Issues
 The most likely issue is your Shopify domain.
-Try these domains in order:
-1. `bobbytherabbit.myshopify.com` (recommended)
-2. `bobbytherabbit.com.myshopify.com` (your current)
+Use this domain:
+1. `mfdkk3-7g.myshopify.com` (current domain)

 ### Step 3: Deploy Fixed Files
 Replace your current files with the fixed versions: